ansys/pysherlock/doc/source/getting_started/installation.rst

    pip install ansys-sherlock-core

-If you want to install the ``ansys-api-sherlock`` and ``ansys-sherlock-core`` packages from its source code directly, follow the upcoming instructions:
+If you want to install the ``ansys-api-sherlock`` and ``ansys-sherlock-core`` packages from its source code directly, follow these instructions.

 #.
 Download the latest ``ansys-api-sherlock`` package by running this
    ``git clone`` command: